semiotic-ai/vscode-sql-studio/README.md

 ![Demo](https://sql-studio-webapp.vercel.app/studio.gif)

 1. Open the extension on the *Activity Bar*
-3. Use the `Set Api Key` command to enter your authentication token.
-3. Select the Substreams Uniswap v3 Ethereum subgraph (ID: HUZDsRpEVP2AvzDCyzDHtdc64dyDxx8FQjzsmqSg4H3B).
+2. Use search button that you see when you hover your mouse over the *Available Subgraphs* menu.
+Find `convex` subgraph and select.
 You'll know it's selected when the icon next to it becomes a green circle.
 4. Run `New Query` or click on the new file button that you see when you hover your mouse over the *Available Subgraphs* menu.
 This will create a GSQL file with the ID field pre-populated.
 5. Type in a query.
-For instance, `SELECT * FROM token LIMIT 1;`
+For instance, `SELECT * FROM pool LIMIT 1;`
 6. Run the query using either the `Run Query` command or `C-m C-r`
+7. Enter your gateway API Key if asked.

+You can clear your API key stored in vscode user session secrets by executing `Clear API Key` command.

 ## Features